MagneticPanda/MARL-Social-Dilemmas/README.md

 ```

 ## Documentation
-For a software report, including toolkit evaluation and usability strategies, refer to the [docs subfolder](/docs/Software%20Report.pdf)
+For a software report, including toolkit evaluation and usability strategies, refer to the [software report](/docs/Software%20Report.pdf)

 ## Citing Research
 If you intend to use these findings in your work, please cite my accompanying thesis: